jateen67/microservice/README.md

 ### What is microservice architecture?

-Microservices, often known as microservices architecture, is a method of building large applications out of smaller, modular components or services.
+Microservices architecture is a method of building large applications out of smaller, modular services or components.
 A given service can handle functionality like user authentication, alert generation, data logging, and a number of other functions.
 Each service handles its own database and typically runs a distinct process.

 ### How to run